CVE-2026-46403

 MEDIUMPre-NVD 6.36.3

-This medium-severity CVE scores 6.3 under the CNA's CVSS (NVD's own analysis pending).
-EPSS exploit probability: 0.1%, top 82% of all CVEs by exploit prediction.
+This medium-severity CVE scores 6.3 under a secondary CVSS source (NVD's own analysis pending).
+EPSS exploit probability: 0.3%, top 73% of all CVEs by exploit prediction.
 GitHub Security Advisory data not yet ingested — confidence will rise once GHSA publishes (typical lag: hours to days for open-source ecosystem CVEs; never for infrastructure-only CVEs).

 Triggered by: NVD CVSS baseline